 So what exactly will the Internet of Things do?

 The Internet of Things won’t just help businesses make more sales and boost the economy.
 It will also allow for widespread social improvements – for our security, our safety, and our health.
 Further, it’ll help us cut costs, organizationally and personally.
 It’s estimated – per a study cited by Chambers – that garbage cans connected through a cloud-hosted system will reduce the expense of waste management 30%.

 Chambers notes that what is really exciting about the Internet of Things is that technology is a means to an end, and Web 3.0 allows us to use the technology we have more expansively, with a broader purpose.
-Chambers said the Internet of Things shouldn’t really be conceived of as a technological concept but as a revolutionary social shift, like windows cloud hosting that “changes people’s lives forever.”
+Chambers said the Internet of Things shouldn’t really be conceived of as a technological concept but as a revolutionary social shift that “changes people’s lives forever.”

 Cisco as an example of cloud & IoT adoption

 Cisco has realized that it needs to enter the cloud, specifically with regards to the IoT, if its business is to continue growing.
 Revenue for the IT hardware aspect of its business (its bread and butter) is turning downward, with a 5% drop expected for 2014 (per Bloomberg).
 Cisco expects its sales to be dampened until 2017 or possibly even 2019, although placing the cloud and Web 3.0 as a point of focus could help the company avoid a major dip.

 Cisco is a great example of how companies are adapting to fit the times.
 As the Internet of Things grows, the possibility for marketers to take advantage of the new terrain is obvious and compelling.
 Certainly the individuals and organizations who figure that space out will likely experience incredible success.

 Implications of the Internet of Things for marketing